 Can I terminate my Student Housing Agreement without penalty?

-No. You will have 48 hours to confirm your placement by submitting your signed agreement.
-If you terminate after the agreement has been received, there is at least a minimum $500 termination fee for non-university approved terminations.
+You will have 48 hours to confirm your placement by submitting your signed agreement.
+If you terminate after May 1st, there is at least a minimum $1,000 termination fee plus the loss of your deposit, for non-university approved terminations.